Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/outliner/collisions.md

 The physics compiler can accept a few other collision methods along with convex, here are a few that we know:
 <br><br/>

-* **Cylinder** - Has its uses, kinda like convex hull but purpose made for cylinders, the hinges are a good example of their use.
+* **Cylinder** - Has its uses, kind of like convex hull but purpose made for cylinders, the hinges are a good example of their use.
 * **Sphere** - Spherical collision, good for wheels and whatever else you need it for.
 * **Box** - Very simple, basic box collision.